- Business and Employment»

 Developing a Make a Difference Day Project

 Each year, ten projects annually are selected to win a $10,000 prize for their charity.
 The Newman's Own Company donates the money for these prizes.
-In order to qualify for the prize money, an individual or group must register their project in advance on the Make a Difference Day website.
+To qualify for the prize money, an individual or group must register their project in advance on the Make a Difference Day website.
 When registering, the following information must be supplied:

 1) Name of organizer, town, and state